ugasmartwatch/Mahathi/README.md

 > WEEK 14/15
 - Working on the ugasmartwatch website
 - added FINALBangleSurvey Folder with final html and js code for custom survey on bangle watch
+- created UGAWATCHWEBSITE folder with my ideas for a ugasmartwatch website with the bangle apps/options we have to offer